telerik/xamarin-forms-docs/controls/listview/features/listview-features-sorting.md

 You can sort the data by a property value from the class that defines your business items.
 This descriptor exposes the following properties:

-- **PropertyName**: Gets or sets the string name of the property that is used to retrieve the key to sort by.
+- **PropertyName**: Defines the string name of the property that is used to retrieve the key to sort by.
-- **SortOrder**: Gets or sets the sort order to Ascending or Descending.
+- **SortOrder**: Specifies sort order to Ascending or Descending.

 ## DelegateSortDescriptor

 This descriptor enables you to sort by a custom key (e.g. some complex expression combining two or more properties) instead of being limited by the value of a single property.
 This descriptor exposes the following properties:

-- **SortOrder**: Gets or sets the sort order to Ascending or Descending.
+- **SortOrder**: Sets the sort order to Ascending or Descending.
-- **KeyLookup**: Gets or sets the IKeyLookup instance used to retrieve the sort key for each data item.
+- **KeyLookup**: Defines the IKeyLookup instance used to retrieve the sort key for each data item.

 ## Example

 Here is an example that will guide you how to use SortDescriptor in ListView.

-Definee the ListView in XAML:
+First, define the ListView in XAML:

 <snippet id='listview-features-sorting-xaml'/>